Precautions

 Is direct rendering enabled ? "glxinfo | grep "direct rendering"

-Disk performance testing:
+Disk performance testing

 Sequential read: "sudo hdparm -t /dev/nvme0n1p2"